-ECO 3355 Labor Economics (3)

-Employment, unionism, labor-management relations and human capital.
+ECO 3354 Honors Intermediate Microeconomics (3) Study of price and distribution theory as it relates to households, firms, and industries.
+Theories of factor prices and general equilibrium are also examined.
+Prerequisite: Sorrell Global Scholars student or permission of Associate Dean; ECO 2252 or ECO 2254 ECO 3355 Labor Economics (3) Employment, unionism, labor-management relations and human capital.
 Prerequisite: ECO 2252.

-ECO 3360 Entrepreneurial Economics (3)

-This course presents a wide-ranging overview of the place of entrepreneurship in economic theory, with a special focus on applications to institutions, organizations, strategy, economic development, and related fields.
+ECO 3360 Entrepreneurial Economics (3) This course presents a wide-ranging overview of the place of entrepreneurship in economic theory, with a special focus on applications to institutions, organizations, strategy, economic development, and related fields.
 An emphasis on historical pieces on the economics of entrepreneurship as well as modern applications will be studied.
-Prerequisites: ECO 2251, ECO 2252

-ECO 3361 Sports Economics (3)

-Sports Economics introduces essential core economic concepts and then develops them with examples and applications from the sports industry.
+Prerequisites: ECO 2251, ECO 2252.
+ECO 3361 Sports Economics (3) Sports Economics introduces essential core economic concepts and then develops them with examples and applications from the sports industry.
 The sections are devoted to illustrating prominent areas of economics: industrial organization, public finance, labor economics, and econometrics.
 Prerequisites: ECO 2251, 2252.

-Public Choice (3) ECO 3362

-Public choice applies economic tools and methodology to the study of public decisionmaking.
-The emergence of government, collective choice within government, effects of legislative structures on outcomes, the role of interest groups as compared to that of the median voter, rentseeking, bureaucracy, regulation, the size and scope of government, and alternative forms of
+ECO 3362 Public Choice (3) Public choice applies economic tools and methodology to the study of public decisionmaking.
+The emergence of government, collective choice within government, effects of legislative structures on outcomes, the role of interest groups as compared to that of the median voter, rentseeking, bureaucracy, regulation, the size and scope of government, and alternative forms of governance.
+Prerequisites: ECO 2251, 2252.
+ECO 3363 Mathematical Economics (3) This course develops the mathematical treatment of theory of firm, household behavior, stabilization policy, growth theory, input-output analysis, and linear programming.
+Prerequisites: ECO 2251, 2252, AND MTH 1125, or 2201.
+History of Economic Thought (3) ECO 3365 This course surveys the main schools in the history of the development of economic thought.
+Prerequisite: ECO 2251, 2252.
+ECO 4434 International Economics (3) An advanced analysis of the principles underlying international trade and international finance.
+This course is for Economics Majors.
+Students who have taken ECO 4451 cannot take ECO 4434 for credit.
+Prerequisite: ECO 2251 & ECO 3352.
+ECO 4450 Honors Economics Seminar (3) Current problems in economics.
+This course is designed for Sorrell Global Scholars honors students.
+Prerequisite: Sorrell Global Scholars student or permission of Associate Dean; ECO 3351 and ECO ECO 4451 Economics of Globalization (3) Principles underlying international trade and international finance.
+Prerequisite: ECO 2252 & Lower-level core.

-governance.